pdlfs/mercury-runner/README.md

 	-p port     base port number
 	-q          quiet mode
 	-r n        enable tag suffix with this run number
-	-t sec      timeout (alarm), in seconds
+        -s file     save copy of our output in this file -t sec      timeout (alarm), in seconds

 use '-l 1' to serialize RPCs